HackingHistory/github-reminder-exercise-01/markdown-files/matt.md

-I'm a historian of science and technology studying mostly the nineteenth and twentieth centuries, who is also interested in environmental history & would like to start teaching world history i n the future.
-A U of T I'm mostly known for teaching digital humanities.  b
+I'm a historian of science and technology studying mostly the nineteenth and twentieth centuries, who is also interested in environmental history & would like to start teaching world history in the future.
+At U of T I'm mostly known for teaching digital humanities.